Rastafari: Gender roles

+Rastafari affirms patriarchal principles, calling for women to submit to male leadership.
+External observers—including scholars such as Cashmore and Edmonds—have claimed that Rastafari accords women an inferior position to men.
+The academic Maureen Rowe suggested that women were willing to join the religion despite its restrictions because they valued the structure and discipline it provided.
+Attitudes to women within Rastafari have changed since the 1970s, however, with a growing "womanist" movement and increasing numbers of women in leadership positions.

 Rasta women usually wear clothing that covers their head and hides their body contours.
 Trousers are usually avoided, with long skirts preferred.
 Women are expected to cover their head while praying, and in some Rasta groups this is expected of them whenever in public.
-According to traditional Rasta discourse, this dress code is necessary to prevent the sexual objectification of women by men in Babylon.
+According to traditional Rasta discourse, this dress code is necessary to prevent the sexual objectification of women.
 Rasta men do not usually have such a dress code.
 Some Rasta women have challenged gender norms by wearing their hair uncovered in public and donning trousers.

-Although men and women took part alongside each other in early Rasta rituals, from the late 1940s and 1950s the Rasta community increasingly encouraged gender segregation for ceremonies.
-This was based on the belief that women's menstruation made them impure and that their presence at the ceremonies would distract male participants.

 Sexuality

-As it existed in Jamaica, Rastafari did not promote monogamy.
-Though it is not especially common, Rasta men are permitted to engage in polygamy, while women are expected to reserve their sexual activity for one male partner.
+Historically, Rastafari did not promote monogamy.
+Although not especially common, polygamy is permitted for Rasta men, while women are expected to reserve their sexual activity for one male partner.
 Common-law marriage is the norm, although many Rastas are legally married.
 Rasta men refer to their female partners as "queens", "empresses", or "lionesses", while the males in these relationships are known as "kingmen".

-Rastafari places great importance on family life and the raising of children, with reproduction being encouraged.
-Traditionally, the religion emphasised the place of men in child-rearing, associating this with the recovery of African manhood.
+Reproduction is encouraged, with great importance placed on family life and raising children.
+Traditionally, the religion emphasised men's role in child-rearing, associating this with the recovery of African manhood.
 Women would often work, sometimes while the man raised the children at home.

-Rastafari regards procreation as the purpose of sex, and thus oral and anal sex are usually forbidden.
-Both contraception and abortion are usually censured, and a common claim in Rasta discourse is that these were inventions of Babylon to decrease the black African birth-rate.

-Rastas typically express hostile attitudes to homosexuality, regarding homosexuals as evil and unnatural; this attitude derives from references to same-sex sexual activity in the Bible.
-Cashmore reported that Rastas typically saw the growing acceptance of birth control and homosexuality in the 1970s and 1980s as evidence of the degeneration of Babylon and proof of its approaching demise.
+As Rastafari regards procreation as the purpose of sex, oral and anal sex are usually forbidden.
+Both contraception and abortion are similarly censured; many Rastas believe these were inventions of Babylon to decrease the black African birth-rate.
+Rastas typically express hostility to homosexuality, citing negative references to same-sex sexual activity in the Bible.
+Many Rastas typically saw the growing societal acceptance of birth control and homosexuality as evidence of Babylon's degeneration as it approaches its demise.
 LGBTQ+ Rastas may conceal their sexual orientation because of these attitudes.

 Practices

-Rastas refer to their cultural and religious practices as "livity".
-Rastafari does not place emphasis on hierarchical structures.
-It has no professional priesthood, with Rastas believing that there is no need for a priest to act as mediator between the worshipper and Jah.
-It nevertheless has "elders", an honorific title bestowed upon those with a good reputation among the community.
-Although respected figures, they do not necessarily have administrative functions or responsibilities.
-When they do oversee ritual meetings, they are often responsible for helping to interpret current events in terms of Biblical scripture.
-Elders often communicate with each other through a network to plan movement events and form strategies.
+Rastas call their cultural and religious practices "livity".
+The religion does not emphasise hierarchies, having no professional priesthood; Rastas believe there is no need for a mediator between the worshipper and Jah.
+It nevertheless has "elders", an honorific title bestowed upon Rastas with a good reputation.
+They do not necessarily have administrative responsibilities, although may oversee gatherings, where they are often responsible for helping to interpret current events in terms of Biblical scripture.
+Elders often communicate with each other to plan movement events and form strategies.